radnan/rdn-doctrine/docs/02-controller-plugin.md

 }
 ~~~

+The `RdnDoctrine\EntityManager\AliasResolver` service is used to resolve aliases when one is not provided.
+For example, if `User` is given instead of `App:User`.

 ## Code completion

 If you'd like to have code completion for this plugin, include the following in your <code>AbstractController</code> class: